sudocurse/the-giants-door/README.md

 # Technical Notes

 As you'll notice in the code, it's heavily broken right now.
 I started running out of time gluing everything together and the welders on my team were telling me they were ready for the gadgets.
 So I slapped the code onto the pi and started editing straight from there so we could tune the sensors off the Pi without having to wait for deploy.
-Hopefully that SD card is still out there...
+Hopefully that SD card is still out there, but for now I just have this partial snapshot of the project before it was finished.

 What this is **supposed** to do:
 * powers_out.py runs the main loop.
 Triggers some random audio every now and then if nothing's playing ("bored" tracks)